genome/gms/README.md

 An upcoming release will offer more support for managing the cluster.

 For now Linux administration expertise and Vagrant expertise is required to make a cluster.
+This system runs daily on a 4000 node cluster with 15PB of network attached storage at The Genome Institute.
+Scalability beyond this point has not been measured.

 Initial Sanity Checks